mngaonkar/flix-finder/capstone/README.md

 ### Final Capstone Report
 #### Objective
-Build a movie recommender project/website for suggesting simlar movies based on movie name or plot description.
+Build a movie recommender project/website for suggesting simlar movies based on movie name or plot description or actor.

 #### Exploratory analysis
 Movie data for the project is obtained from Wikipedia pages.
 The data is under permissive license to be used for commercial as well as non-commerical projects (https://dumps.wikimedia.org/legal.html).
 The movie data primarily contains title, cast and plot information.
 The size of the data is over 15K movies.